neftjs/neft/response.coffee.md

 *Signal* Response::sent()
 -------------------------

-**Signal** called when the response has been marked as going to be send.
+This signal is called when the response has been marked as going to be sent.

-On this signal, the response can't be modified.
+After this signal, the response can't be modified.

-You can listen on this signal using the `onSent` handler.

 ```
 res.onSent(function(){